| Review | Suunto Spartan Sport Wrist HR

 You get the watch and a charging strap.
 That’s pretty much it.

-It’s a USB charging strap and the bit that fastens to the watch is with a STRONG magnet and is shown above.
-The strap is what you use to charge the SPARTAN and update the firmware.
+It’s a USB charging strap and the bit that clips to the watch is identical to that for the AMBIT3 and is shown above.
+The strap is what you use to charge the SPARTAN TRAINER and update the firmware via the new SUUNTOLINK software.
 You can upload your workouts over the cable to or through/to the MOVESCOUNT app on iOS and Android.

-(Here) is a detailed walkthrough of an earlier version of the menus – it’s still very similar situation to now and worth a quick look.
+(Here) is a walkthrough of an earlier version of the SPARTAN menus on 2 other SPARTAN watches – the current menus are similar so it’s worth a quick look to get an overview.

 As a summary these are the main areas on the watch menus: